 The following charts show recommended charges for Thompson/Center rifles.
-Charges are listed by caliber, style of rifle and type of projectile (round ball, Maxi-Ball or Maxi-Hunter).
+Charges are listed by caliber, style of rifle and type of projectile (round ball, Maxi-Ball[®] or Maxi-Hunter[®], Sabot).
 Note that in each instance a series of charges are listed.
 More than one charge is shown in each category to clearly illustrate the safe loading range for that particular caliber, model and projectile.

 Maximum loads are not to be exceeded nor is a substitution of powder or granulations to be attempted!
-Only use loads that are listed for your particular caliber, model and bullet style.
-Failure to follow these instructions may result in injury and/or death to the shooter or bystanders and damage to property.
+Only use loads that are listed for your par-TICULAR CALIBER, MODEL AND BULLET STYLE.
+FAILURE TO FOLLOW THESE INSTRUCTIONS MAY RESULT IN INJURY AND/OR DEATH TO THE SHOOTER OR BYSTANDERS AND DAM-AGE TO PROPERTY.

 The shooter is instructed to start with the lightest charge listed.
 As you become familiar with the firearm, increase your charges gradually until you reach your best performing load (most accurate).
-In all instances the most accurate load will be found approximate-ly half-way through our loading chart.
+In all instances the most accurate load will be found approximately half-way through our loading chart.
 The large asterisk indicates that charge which, in our testing, proved to be the most accurate.
 Your optimum charge will be at or near this point.
 NEVER EXCEED THE MAXIMUM CHARGE LISTED.

 Thompson/Center Arms is not responsible for loading information printed in sources other than this booklet.

 Note: All loading data contained in this book is the result of testing by Thompson/Center Arms.
 Testing was done under carefully controlled conditions with the components specified in the text.
-28 inch barrels were used to produce the data for the T/C Scout Carbine.
-Data for the T/C Scout Pistol was obtained using a 12 inch barrel.

-Since T/C has no control over the components or equipment which may be used with this information, no responsibility is implied or assumed for the results obtained.
+28 inch barrels were used to produce the data unless otherwise specified.
+Since Thompson/Center has no control over the components or equipment which may be used with this information, no responsibility is implied or assumed for the results obtained.